muyangren907/flask_tg/flask_examples/README.md

 There is nothing special about Quart.
 It was chosen because it's a drop-in replacement for Flask, the most popular option for web-apps.
-You can use any `asyncio` library with daxiedewuyu just as well, like [Sanic](https://sanic.readthedocs.io/en/latest/index.html) or [aiohttp](https://docs.aiohttp.org/en/stable/).
+You can use any `asyncio` library with django just as well, like [Sanic](https://sanic.readthedocs.io/en/latest/index.html) or [aiohttp](https://docs.aiohttp.org/en/stable/).
 You can even use Flask, if you learn how to use `threading` and `asyncio` together.